AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 * \emph{Relative block weights} --- This has real-world meaning: how much harder is it to generate a block on one network vs another network?
 * \emph{Relative confirmations} --- This has real-world meaning: how many confirmations does one network take, compared to another, to reach equivalent security?\footnote{
   ``Equivalent security'' means that a doublespend attempt on one network is just as risky, costly, etc, as a doublespend attempt on the other network.
-  To do this comparison, we start by picking some $q$ for the attacker on \cL, a transaction value (in L-coins), \cL's block reward, and then finding boundary of attack-viability (measured in L-confirmations).
+  To do this comparison, we start by picking some $q$ for the attacker on \cL, a transaction value (in L-coins), \cL's block reward, and then find the boundary of attack-viability (measured in L-confirmations).
   The boundary of attack-viability is where rules of thumb around confirmation times come from, e.g., \emph{for Bitcoin, a transaction is safe after 6 confirmations.}
   Next, we consider an \emph{equivalently valuable} transaction on \cR (converting via the exchange rate), and an equivalent attacker (using \autoref{eq:por-conv-work} to convert).
   How many confirmations are needed on \cR so that $\text{P}_L(\text{attack success}) = \text{P}_R(\text{attack success})$?